 Allen

 Allen (est. pop.
-110,000 — U.S. Census Bureau, 2023 ACS) is a suburban city between Plano and McKinney.
-It is one of the most affluent cities in Texas and generates minimal court filing volume.
-Allen has a significant South Asian community, particularly in its northern ZIP codes.
-Address histories here are relatively stable given high homeownership rates.
+110,000 — U.S. Census Bureau, 2023 ACS) is between Plano and McKinney with a significant South Asian community in its northern ZIP codes.
+Allen is among the most affluent Texas cities and generates minimal criminal court filing volume per capita.
+Allen addresses tend to be stable given high homeownership rates.

 Common search scenarios